 Note, once approved and conducting the study, CIRB and Saint Louis University each have responsibilities for overseeing this research, thus there are reporting requirements to both organizations.
 See the Central IRB Post-Approval Submission Requirements for further instruction.

-These are the only central IRBs that SLU researchers can use at this time.
-If you have a study that requires reliance on another IRB, please contact IRB Director, Melissa Fink at email@example.com or 314-977-9814 to discuss the possibility of an exception.
+These are the only central IRBs that SLU researchers may use at this time.
+If you have a study that requires reliance on another central IRB, please contact Maureen Bresnahan at firstname.lastname@example.org or 314-977-7734 to discuss the possibility of an exception.